 PING PONG PARADISE

 The pieces from this series offer a stream of consciousness and direct insight into the artist's mind, not unlike reading excerpts from his personal diary.
-This process of turning an open display of the artist's journey into an artistic expression in itself raises it up as a central consideration and offers the viewer a deeper understanding of the conceptual backbone of his work.
-Laith has said that his intentions of Ping Pong Paradise were for the audience to "mull over his inner thoughts and engage with the work while playing a light-hearted game of pong."
-Keeping the audience playing a fun game of ping pong holds them back from taking it all too seriously, focusing more on just what it is: a mere outing of inner dialogue and experiences and an overflow of thoughts from that particular time, contained and framed, like a time capsule of his life and growth.
+This process of turning an open display of the artist's journey into an artistic expression, in itself, raises it up as a central consideration, and offers the viewer a deeper understanding of the conceptual backbone of his work.
+Laith has said that his intentions of Ping Pong Paradise were for the audience to: "Mull over his inner thoughts and engage with the work while playing a light-hearted game of pong."
+Keeping the audience playing a fun game of ping pong holds them back from taking it all too seriously, focusing more on just what it is: a mere outing of inner dialogue, experiences and an overflow of thoughts from that particular time, contained and framed like a time capsule of his life and personal growth.

 "I was interested